 The payment of wages is calculated in New Taiwan Dollars.
 Unless otherwise agreed, the principle is to pay the salary once a month in the following month, and the same applies to those who are paid by piecework.

-The project execution unit or project leader should keep a payroll, and record the payment of wages, the calculation method of each item of wages, the total amount of wages, etc. The payroll should be kept for five years.
+The project execution unit or project leader should keep a payroll register, and record the payment of wages, the calculation method of each item of wages, the total amount of wages, etc. The payroll register should be kept for five years.

 11. Project staff may be assessed by the supervisor of the hiring unit or the project leader, and the results of the service performance evaluation may be used as the basis for hiring and promotion after one year of service.
-Their rewards and punishments are handled by the supervisor of the hiring unit or the project leader as needed, referring to Yuntech's relevant regulations.
+Their rewards and punishments are managed by the supervisor of the hiring unit or the project leader as needed, referring to YunTech's relevant regulations.

 12. The number of months and timing of the annual work bonus for project staff, except for those stipulated by the commissioning project unit, may be determined by each hiring unit or project leader after their own assessment, and paid according to the budget, with the maximum not exceeding the upper limit of the annual work bonus for military, public, and educational personnel for that year.